 Historical information about clothing worn by the elite and upper-middle-class comes from fashion drawings, paintings, written records of laws, merchant's inventories, and household accounts.
 The written word is more reliable as paintings could feature out of date, or fanciful clothing.
 Few intact garments of the period are available today as fine clothing was taken apart and remade.

 The stomacher (a stiff V-shaped piece inserted at the front of the bodice) lengthened into a U shape.
-The stomacher could match or contrast with a bodice or gown.
+The stomacher could match or contrast with a bodice or gown changing its look and adding variety to a woman's wardrobe.
 Embroidered linen with silk thread featuring flowers and scrolling vines was a popular motif.

 The sides of gowns and skirts were wide and full.
 Sleeves were capped with small wings at the shoulder.
 Early in the century, sleeves were tight but puffed in the 1620s and '30s.
 Virago sleeves were puffed and gathered with bands.